 p.
 144: Any further truth is very insecure.
 Names are metaphors.
 Knowing the term “tree” gives us no truths about trees.
 We cannot get to the thing-in-itself (Kant).
 This terminates science and philosophy (!)

-Plenty of forgetfulness is needed to even name things.
+We need plenty of forgetfulness to even name things.
 We need to forget the differences between all the leaves even to apply the same name to all of them.
-The first leaf is used as a metaphor for all of the others.
+The first leaf is a metaphor for all of the others.
 Much truth is perforce discarded by this method.
 Concepts come from words formed thus and are therefore treacherous.

 It is interesting that Nietzsche’s example here in the arena of personal characteristics is honesty because that is one that was first investigated empirically and shown not to exist.
 (Schoolchildren who cheat on exams are not more likely to steal the lunch money.)
-Likewise, the Princeton seminary experiment shows that compassion is not a character trait: our behaviour is driven much more by the situation.
+Likewise, the Princeton seminary experiment shows that compassion is not a character trait.
+The situation drives our behaviour much more.
 Nietzsche has a very far-sighted psychological insight here into what psychologists now term the Fundamental Attribution Error: The Psychology of Successful Trading.

-NB — there are significant problems for Virtue Ethics if there is no character to improve.
-NB2 — Sartre and existentialism; the doer is a fiction added to the deed.
+Certainly, there are significant problems for Virtue Ethics if there is no character to improve.
+NB2 — Sartre and existentialism.
+The doer is a fiction.
+We add the doer to the deed.

 Qualitas occulta = virtus dormitiva

 Truth Is Not What We Think It Is

 What truth we have is not the way we think it is